Arthur241g/My_moving_box_real_time/README.md

 ***

 ## Task
-TODO - What is the problem?
-And where is the challenge?
+The problem are the resolve the challenge of get moving a box.

 ## Description
-TODO - How have you solved the problem?
+I have solved the problem in using the differents functions like setIntervalle(function)

 ## Installation
-TODO - How to install your project? npm install? make? make re?
+I dowload the package of application inline

 ## Usage
 TODO - How does it work?
 ```
-./my_project argument1 argument2
+./my_project ex00 index.html
 ```

 ### The Core Team